MultiQC/MultiQC/docs/markdown/modules/kraken.md

 -->

 :::note
-Taxonomic classification tool that uses exact k-mer matches to find the lowest common ancestor (LCA) of a given sequence
+Taxonomic classification using exact k-mer matches to find the lowest common ancestor (LCA) of a given sequence

 [https://ccb.jhu.edu/software/kraken/](https://ccb.jhu.edu/software/kraken/)
 :::

-The MultiQC module supports outputs from both Kraken and Kraken 2.
+The MultiQC module supports outputs from Kraken.

 It works with report files generated using the `--report` flag, that look like the following: